reflux/refluxjs/README.md

 You can have multiple calls to `Reflux.listenTo` in the same `mixins` array.

+There is also `Reflux.listenToMany` which works in exactly the same way, exposing `listener.listenToMany`.

 ### Listening to changes in other data stores (aggregate data stores)

 A store may listen to another store's change, making it possible to safely chain stores for aggregated data without affecting other parts of the application.
 A store may listen to other stores using the same `listenTo` function as with actions: